 - Written records will be kept of all medicines administered to children.
 This will be done either on Appendix B or C (As above).
-These forms will be housed in the class pupil awareness file. - At the end of the academic year, these completed forms are passed to the school office for archiving in the Medical File (Blue lever arch file) or in pupil yellow folders as records must stay with pupils throughout the duration of their education. - It is the parent's responsibility to ensure the medicine is in date if stored in school. - While we have the medicine on the premises, it will be stored either in the lockable fridge or lockable cabinet in the staff room.
+These forms will be housed in the class pupil awareness file. - At the end of the course of medicine the completed medicine forms are filed away in the archive storage (photocopier room).
+There is a paperwork storage packet that remains open on the top shelf for ease of filing the papework. - It is the parent's responsibility to ensure the medicine is in date if stored in school. - While we have the medicine on the premises, it will be stored either in the lockable fridge or lockable cabinet in the staff room.
 The form will be in the classroom housed in the pupil awareness file. - Governing bodies should ensure that written records are kept of all medicines administered to children.
 Records offer protection to staff and children and provide evidence that agreed procedures have been followed.
 Parents should be informed if their child has been unwell at school. - Children that have insulin administered for "Carb Counting" should have an individual record kept with their "Daily Insulin Dose Diary" which is their personal diary.
 Staff must annotate and initial the diary whenever a dose has been administered.